March 3

 People have been arguing about this question for years.
 The big question is about cholesterol.
 Does the cholesterol in eggs make them bad for you?
 Although eggs are full of nutrients, some worry about their cholesterol levels.

-But in light of new studies, it's time to find out where eggs really fit into a healthy diet.
-Let's dispel the myths and find out what the latest science says about our favorite breakfast.
+But in light of new studies, it's time to figure out where eggs really fit into a healthy diet.
+Let's dispel the myths and find out what the latest science says about our favorite breakfast food.

-New studies are changing our minds about egg cholesterol.
-It used to be said that eating foods such as eggs increased blood cholesterol levels and the risk of heart disease.
-But research now shows otherwise.
-One Australian study with over 8,000 older people has shown that eating one to six eggs a week can reduce the health risk.
-Furthermore, there is no link between egg consumption and mortality from cancer.
+New studies are changing the way we think about egg cholesterol levels.
+It used to be said that eating foods like eggs increased blood cholesterol levels and the risk of heart disease.
+But research now shows something different.
+One Australian study of over 8,000 older people has found that eating one to six eggs per week can reduce health risks.
+In addition, there is no connection between egg consumption and cancer mortality.

-An important study found that seniors who eat eggs have a higher 29 % lower risk have a higher risk of dying from heart disease.
-This changes the old view that dietary cholesterol strongly influences blood cholesterol levels.
-Our bodies manage cholesterol intelligently; when we eat more, the body often makes less.
-This means that eating some cholesterol does not necessarily increase blood cholesterol levels in most people.
+An important study found that seniors who eat eggs have an um 29% lower risk have the risk of dying from heart disease.
+This changes the old view that dietary cholesterol greatly influences blood cholesterol levels.
+Our bodies manage cholesterol intelligently; When we eat more, the body often produces less.
+This means that consuming some cholesterol does not necessarily increase blood cholesterol levels in most people.

 eier gesund mahlzeit protein

-There is a lot of good in eggs, not just cholesterol.
-They are full of High-quality protein, about six grams per egg, which is good for muscles and growth.
+There's a lot of goodness in eggs, not just cholesterol.
+They are full of high-quality protein, around six grams per egg, which is good for muscles and growth.
 Eggs also contain important vitamins such as A, D, E and B12.
-These help with eyesight, the immune system and strong bones.
+These help with vision, the immune system and strong bones.
 B12 is important for brain function and is difficult to find in non-animal foods.

 Eggs are also rich in minerals such as selenium, iron and phosphorus, which support strong bones and protect cells.
-A standout nutrient is choline, which is important for brain and cell function.
+A prominent nutrient is choline, which is important for brain and cell function.
 Eggs also contain good fats, including omega-3 fatty acids for heart health.
 Lutein and zeaxanthin help protect the eyes from damage.
-Most of these nutrients are found in egg yolks, so it's worth keeping them in your meal.
+Most of these nutrients are found in the egg yolk, so it's worth keeping it in your meal.

 Open to nutritional advice?